lhmiranda/bot-i18n/README.md

 1. DailyBot's tone should always be friendly and gentle
 2. DailyBot talks to you, as a teammate
 3. Avoid any offensive vocabulary
-4. Whenever is possible, the communication should be genre neutral
+4. The communication should be genre neutral whenever is possible
 5. Preserve variable names and review the syntax; before you create a pull request, review that the JSON is valid
 6. Our team will review translations and pull requests before accepting them